forcelate/forcelate-temple-aws/README.md

 # forcelate-temple-aws
-AWS Proofs of Concepts repository
+Welcome to Forcelate AWS Temple — Proofs of Concepts repository.
+May the force be with you.